Othoz/paragraph/README.rst

 for this would be resolved by the Python interpreter into ``s = x.__add__(y)``, then ``s = y.__radd__(x)``, yet none of these methods is defined by
 ``Variable``.

-Nonetheless, an op retains the annotations of the underlying function so that types should be correctly hinted when invoking ops to define variables.
-The same goes for type checkers.

 For more information please consult the `documentation <http://paragraph.readthedocs.io>`_.